 Posted In:

 Sooner or later, prosecutors, regulators, legislators and the media will shift their focus from PPP borrowers to lenders.
-In New York University Law School’s Compliance & Enforcement blog, Jonny Frank and Ryan LaRue offer five practical steps lenders can take to mitigate the legal and reputational risks of extending PPP loans to borrowers who obtained loans under false pretenses or inappropriately used the funds earmarked by the government to protect jobs.
+In New York University Law School’s Compliance & Enforcement blog, Jonny Frank offers five practical steps lenders can take to mitigate the legal and reputational risks of extending PPP loans to borrowers who obtained loans under false pretenses or inappropriately used the funds earmarked by the government to protect jobs.

 Read the full article.